ServBay + Docker Integration FAQ

 /Applications/ServBay/ssl/private/ServBay-Private-CA-ECC-Root.crt

-- Combined PEM file with User CA, Public CA, and Mozilla roots:
+- PEM file including ServBay User CA, Public CA, and Mozilla root certificates:

 /Applications/ServBay/package/common/openssl/3.2/cacert.pem